Hip-hop: Diversification of styles

 Grandmaster Flash's "The Adventures of Grandmaster Flash on the Wheels of Steel" (1981) typified the diversification of hip-hop in the new decade.
 The single consists entirely of sampled tracks.
 Hip-hop and electronic dance music were fused in songs like Afrika Bambaataa & Soulsonic Force's "Planet Rock" (1982).
 Bambaataa was inspired by Ryuichi Sakamoto's "Riot in Lagos".
 He incorporated elements from Kraftwerk's "Trans-Europe Express" and "Numbers".
 "Planet Rock" helped spawn electro music, which included songs like Planet Patrol's "Play at Your Own Risk" (1982), and C Bank's "One More Shot" (1982).
 This fusion would often overlap with Afrofuturism in songs like "Nunk" and "Light Years Away" by Warp 9.
 Electro helped spread hip-hop beyond America, when UK DJs like Greg Wilson started spinning records like "Planet Rock", Extra T's "ET Boogie", and Man Parrish's "Hip Hop, Be Bop (Don't Stop)".

 As rap matured, metaphorical lyrics about a wider range of subjects moved the style beyond the boasts and chants of old school.
 The influential single "The Message" (1982) by Grandmaster Flash and the Furious Five, with its focus on the misery in housing projects, was a pioneering force for politically conscious rap.
 Hip-hop continued in the tradition of rock and roll by outraging conservatives who feared romanticizing violence and law-breaking.

 Independent record labels like Tommy Boy, Prism Records and Profile Records became successful in the early 1980s, releasing records at a furious pace in response to the demand generated by local radio stations and club DJs.
 Producers like Arthur Baker, John Robie, Lotti Golden and Richard Scher pushed the genre in new directions.
 Some rappers eventually became mainstream pop performers.
 The 1981 songs "Rapture" by Blondie and "Christmas Wrapping" by the new wave band the Waitresses were among the first pop songs to use rap.

 Breakdancing remained the vanguard of hip-hop worldwide.
 Breakdance crews like Black Noise and Prophets of Da City in South Africa helped spread the genre.
 They recognized the connections in the African diaspora between practices like breakdancing and capoeira.
 Musician and presenter Sidney became France's first black TV presenter with his 1984 show H.I.P.
 H.O.P. on TF1.
 Radio Nova helped launch other French hip-hop stars including Dee Nasty.
 Along with his radio show, his Rapattitude compilations and 1984 album Paname City Rappin popularized hip-hop in the country.
-Hip-hop reached Japan by 1982, when DJ Hiroshi Fujiwara started playing it in dance clubs.
+By 1982, hip-hop had reached Japan, as DJs like Hiroshi Fujiwara had begun playing hip-hop records in Tokyo's nightclubs.